fsvieira/pose-your-dance/README.md

 ## Modification

 The posenet folder has been edited with various changes.
-The package.json file has been edited and tweaked for easily deployability to heroku.
+The package.json file has been edited and tweaked for easy deployability to heroku.
 Please note if the [app](https://poseyourdance.herokuapp.com) seem to crash, just refresh your browser and try again.

 More details to follow soon.